 Process Evaluation

-Each of the three focus groups will have seven participants, who will be selected to represent the socio-economic and demographic profile of community clinic clientele in California.
+Each of the three focus groups had seven participants, selected to represent the socioeconomic and demographic profile of community clinic clientele in California.
 All other process evaluation activities will not require a sampling plan and sample sizes.

 Outcome Evaluation